Emerald's Profile

 Info:

 Emerald calmed this rampaging Sudowoodo with his E-shooter after Todd accidentally provoked it by pouring water on its body.
 While it was initially set free into the wild by Emerald, it showed up at the Artisans Cave again to help Emerald and has since then joined his team.
 It was used in challenging the Battle Arena, Battle Dome and Battle Palace.
 It once got into a berry cooking fight with Sceptile to show its care for Emerald.
+At the end of the Emerald series, it quickly became acquainted with Gold's Sutaro.

 Dusclops

-Nature: N/A Ability: Pressure Level N/A
+Nature: Lonely Ability: Pressure Level N/A

 Attacks:

-Fire Punch, Psychic, Will-o-wisp
+Fire Punch, Psychic, Shadow Ball, Shadow Punch, Will-o-wisp

 Info: